ChiHaoLu/Lethal-Company-ItemName-List/README.md

 ### Motivation

-When people who don't know programming want to add/delete item in the mod's config, they are confused what item name should use.
+When people who don't know programming want to add/delete item in the mod's config, they are confused what item name should input.

+For example, user doesn't know how to add a new item [here](https://github.com/SirTyler/BetterTeleporter/blob/main/Plugin.cs#L256).

 ### How to get Item List

-I decompile the decompile the `Lethal Company.exe` to get every class which is `GrabbableObject` with ILSpy.
+I decompile the `Lethal Company.exe` to get every class/var which is `GrabbableObject` with ILSpy.

-1. Download the [ILSpy](https://github.com/icsharpcode/ILSpy) with Visual Studio (it may take 30min~ if you don't have both of them).
+1. Download the [ILSpy](https://github.com/icsharpcode/ILSpy) with Visual Studio(it may take 30min~ if you don't have both of them).
 2. Build and open the ILSpy GUI.
-4. Open Steam and right click the Lethal Company to get your game file directory.
+4. Open Steam and right click the Lethal Company to get your game's file directory.
 5. Open the file `Assembly-CSharp.dll` which may in the path like `~\Steam\steamapps\common\Lethal Company\Lethal Company_Data\Managed\Assembly-CSharp.dll`.
 6. Export the C# code of `Assembly-CSharp.dll`.
 7. Open the C# project `Assembly-CSharp.cspj` in Visual Studio.
-8. Search the class or variable which is `GrabbableObject`.
+8. Search the class or variable which belongs `GrabbableObject`.

-I am searching a new method that can automatically and easily get the items' name and their `class`.
-If anyone has a better method, I'm all ears.
+I am searching a new method that can automatically and easily get the items' name and all of their `class`.
+If anyone knows a better method, I'm all ears.

 ### Item List

 **In my speculation**, there may be several items classified under the same category.
-For example, both a regular Flashlight and a Pro Flashlight are defined within the `FlashlightItem` category.
-This is why some items have the suffix 'Item' while others do not.
+For example, both a Regular Flashlight and a Pro Flashlight are defined within the `FlashlightItem` category.
+This is why some items have the suffix `Item` while others do not.

 #### Sure Item
 | Item Name | Trad.CH |